 - When you buy the pork from the wet market or at the supermarket, tell the butchers you want to make Char Siew and they will know how to cut it for you.
 That will save you the trouble of cutting it yourself.

 - If you want the Char Siew to be red colour you can add 1/4 tsp red food coloring to it.
 But I normally do not do it because I prefer to have it natural.

 - When warming up the marinade in the microwave, you need to watch it closely.
 Do not let it over heat and spill out other wise you will have no gravy left to glaze the Char Siew.

 - Any remainder marinade after basting the Char Siu can be used as gravy.

-- Any left-over Char Siew can be used to fry Yang Zhao Chao Fun 扬州炒饭(Yang Zhao Fried Rice) or Hong Kong Noodle.
+- Any left-over Char Siew (highly unlikely though!) can be used to fry Yang Chow Fried Rice 扬州炒饭 or added to your Wonton Noodles.